Asko-Dev/File_Upload_RESTAPI/README.md

-#An API endpoint for file upload:
+#An API endpoint for file upload

 - User Registration
 - User Token Authentication
 - User Details display (based on the token loaded)